michaelbarone/CameraMotionCapture/README.md

 # CameraMotionCapture
-grab images from IP cameras when motion is triggered
+Save images from IP cameras when motion is triggered in a POST

+Hubitat drivers found here: https://github.com/michaelbarone/hubitat/tree/master/drivers
+- each camera is a virtual device which can trigger the image capture event
+- creates an iframe to add the CMC web interface to hubitat dashboards

 To capture images, send a post to: